romanpauk/dingo/docs/architecture/extending-dingo.md

 when two wrapper types need a concrete conversion step that is not covered by a direct converting constructor or pointer cast.

-This is the last-mile "build target wrapper from source wrapper" hook.
+The `convert` function performs the last-mile "build target wrapper from source wrapper" step and provides the default availability signal.
+Add an `enabled` member when the specialization needs to restrict accepted source categories.
+Keeping both in one specialization prevents request discovery and execution from describing different conversions.

 ## Extension Example